TristiPouss/Chineese_Postman/README.md

 A representation of the Chineese Postman problem in Java

 # Authors
-Anton Dolar & Tristan de Saint Gilles
+Anton Dolard & Tristan de Saint Gilles

 # About
 ### This section is for the teacher that will review this project